josina1234/docs/raspberry_pi_4b_setup/pre_boot_configuration.rst

 Pre-Boot Configuration
 ######################

 #.
 Flash an Raspbian Buster image to an SD card with the tool of your choice (for example `Raspberry Pi Imager <https://www.raspberrypi.org/downloads/>`_).

+   .. note:: Experimental `64bit images <https://downloads.raspberrypi.org/raspios_arm64/images/>`_ seem to work with Arducam and have the advantage that ROS can be installed via :code:`apt`.
+No need to build ROS from source!
+Use ROS Noetic in this case.

 #.
 Do not eject the SD card yet.
 Download the :download:`Boot partition files <https://gist.github.com/lennartalff/5cf69169edcca7bc6bfc7909a567f67d>` and move them to the :file:`boot` partition of the SD card.